- Home

-In April of 2023, Jackson's Town Council approved updates to its Wildlife Feeding Ordinance and a new Ordinance requiring bear-resistant trash cans within a designated 'Bear Conflict Zone.'
+In April of 2023, Jackson's Town Council approved an ordinance requiring bear-resistant trash cans within a designated 'Bear Conflict Zone,' and updated its Wildlife Feeding Ordinance.
+Details of both are below.

-CLICK HERE TO ASK QUESTIONS OR SHARE INFO ABOUT THESE ORDINANCES ORDINANCE.
+CLICK HERE TO ASK QUESTIONS OR SHARE INFO ABOUT THESE ORDINANCES.

-- Do not feed wildlife, intentionally or unintentionally.
+- Do not feed wildlife, on purpose or by accident.

 - Do not plant new fruit bearing trees that won't be harvested for food.
 Existing fruit trees (crabapple, cherry, etc.) should be fenced, pruned, and harvested to prevent wildlife from feeding on fruit.
 (Gardens and crops are not prohibited, but consider planting native species.)